alexgarm/carousel/README.md

 # Carouser

-Plugin for creating carousel width autoplay
+Plugin for creating carousel with autoplay <a href="https://jsfiddle.net/Umkka/ttm6nka6/">Demo</a>

 For using just add <code>&lt;script src="js/slider.min.js">&lt;/script></code> to the body